Key Takeaways

 They have a tubular, elongated shape that can sometimes be mistaken for dog feces, though raccoon droppings tend to be more uniform in width throughout.
 The color ranges from dark brown to nearly black, especially when fresh, gradually lightening somewhat as they age and dry out.

-Raccoon droppings leave behind evidence that tells a clear story about their habits, diet, and movement patterns.
+Raccoon droppings leave behind evidence that shows their habits, diet, and movement patterns.
 (Image source: Nature Mentoring)

 The Telltale Blunt Ends & Segmentation

-The most distinctive feature of raccoon droppings is their blunt, flat ends—a stark contrast to the tapered points of possum scat.
+The most distinctive feature of raccoon droppings is their blunt and flat ends, which contrasts with the tapered points of possum scat.

 This characteristic gives raccoon droppings a somewhat tubular or cylindrical shape with squared-off ends.
 Additionally, raccoon scat often displays visible segmentation, giving it a slightly broken or crumbly appearance, especially as it dries.